dominikj111/Weaver-Desktop/docs/BUSINESS_STRATEGY.md

-# SystemWeaver → Flow - Business & Go-to-Market Strategy
+# Weaver Desktop - Business & Go-to-Market Strategy

 ## Executive Summary

-SystemWeaver represents the current development phase of what will become "Flow" - a lightweight desktop environment for resource-constrained systems.
-Currently combining desktop environment and system management functionality for validation, SystemWeaver will evolve into Flow (pure desktop environment) as system operations migrate to Workmesh daemon services.
+Weaver Desktop - a lightweight desktop environment for resource-constrained systems.
+Currently combining desktop environment and system management functionality for validation, Weaver Desktop will evolve into Weaver Desktop (pure desktop environment) as system operations migrate to Workmesh daemon services.
 This document outlines the business strategy for both the current integrated approach and the future separated architecture, targeting industrial, SBC, and consumer markets.

 ---